ducirilo/lrucache/README.md

 ### If you are on a Windows system:

-1. Open a command prompt window at the directory where the project's sources have been
+1. Open a command prompt window at the directory where the project's sources have been downloaded
 2. Make sure you meet all prerequisites for compiling native C++ program in your environment with `cl.exe` compiler (please, see [this link for further details](https://msdn.microsoft.com/en-us/library/ms235639.aspx)).
 3. If everything is fine, in the project's root directory , execute the following commands: